insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 It is built in Rust and can be extended with custom logic in Python.

 Read the adapter documentation `here <https://insight-platform.github.io/savant-rs/services/router/index.html>`__.

+Meta Merge Bridge Adapter
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Meta Merge is a service that merges metadata from multiple parallel processing pipelines back into a single stream.
+When the same video frame is processed by several parallel pipelines (e.g. detection, classification, pose estimation), each pipeline attaches its own metadata to the frame.
+Meta Merge collects these partial results, merges them into a single consolidated frame using developer-defined Python callbacks, and forwards the result downstream in the correct temporal order.

+It is built in Rust and can be extended with custom logic in Python.

+Read the adapter documentation `here <https://insight-platform.github.io/savant-rs/services/meta_merge/index.html>`__.

 Replay Bridge Adapter